MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 :::row-end:::

 > [!NOTE]
-> In [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] versions where xEvents are not available, then the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Profiler [SP:Recompile](../relational-databases/event-classes/sp-recompile-event-class.md) trace event can be used for the same purpose of reporting statement-level recompilations.
+> In [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] versions where xEvents aren't available, then the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Profiler [SP:Recompile](../relational-databases/event-classes/sp-recompile-event-class.md) trace event can be used for the same purpose of reporting statement-level recompilations.
 > The trace event `SQL:StmtRecompile` also reports statement-level recompilations, and this trace event can also be used to track and debug recompilations.
 > Whereas `SP:Recompile` generates only for stored procedures and triggers, `SQL:StmtRecompile` generates for stored procedures, triggers, ad-hoc batches, batches that are executed by using `sp_executesql`, prepared queries, and dynamic SQL.
 > The *EventSubClass- column of `SP:Recompile` and `SQL:StmtRecompile` contains an integer code that indicates the reason for the recompilation.
 The codes are described [here](../relational-databases/event-classes/sql-stmtrecompile-event-class.md).